section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 #### Q-learning
 Q-learning is the most popular among the RL algorithms.

 This algorithm finds an optimal action-selection policy by using a Q-function.
-By selecting the best of all possible actions, the algorithm is able to maximize the value function, Q.
+By selecting the best of all possible actions, the algorithm can maximize the value function, Q.

 ![q-learning](/engineering-education/introduction-to-reinforcement-learning/q-learning.PNG)